msadowski/weeklyrobotics/_posts/2020-10-19-weekly-robotics-113.md

 ![Issue {{page.idx}}](/img/headers/{{page.idx}}.jpg "Issue {{page.idx}}")
 *Image Credit: [Ascento](https://www.ascento.ethz.ch/)*

-> The most clicked link last week was [the Open Source leg](https://opensourceleg.com/) with 10.0% opens.
+> This week we are heavy on legged robots, starting with Ascento crashing a fair bit, then going into iCub developments by IIT, showcasing an open design 3D printed quadruped and finally covering a paper describing fundamental usage of springs in legged locomotion.
+Enjoy!
+The most clicked link last week was [the Open Source leg](https://opensourceleg.com/) with 10.0% opens.

 {:.post-entry-title}
 #### Ascento Fails